velo-by-wix/velo-sync/README.md

       "Name": "string"
     }
   };
-  let stats = new LoggingStatistics(); // statistics reporter let rejectsReporter = new LoggerRejectsReporter(stats); // rejects reporter
+  let stats = new LoggingStatistics(); // Statistics reporter let rejectsReporter = new LoggerRejectsReporter(stats); // Rejects reporter
-  let filesFolder = './'; // base folder for resolving relative filenames let uploadFilesCacheFile = '.upload-cache.db' // name of the file that stores names and hash of uploaded files
+  let filesFolder = './'; // Base folder for resolving relative filenames let uploadFilesCacheFile = '.upload-cache.db' // Name of the file that stores the names and hash of uploaded files

   let dataSync = createDataSync(collection, config, schema, stats, filesFolder, rejectsReporter, uploadFilesCacheFile)

-  // add the items to the data sync, and if the internal queues are full, wait for space for the next item for (item of data)
+  // Add the items to the data sync and if the internal queues are full, wait for space for the next item for (item of data)
     await dataSync.handleItem(item);

-  // mark that there are no more items to be imported, to flush all internal buffers dataSync.noMoreItems();
+  // Mark that there are no more items to be imported, to flush all internal buffers dataSync.noMoreItems();

-  // wait for the sync process to complete await dataSync.done();
+  // Wait for the sync process to complete await dataSync.done();
 }
 ```